How does a person become addicted to a relationship that is breaking?

 Background

-For this situation to occur, the Savants* must be a somewhat naturally talented, high-achiever, someone who feels they’ve had everything a little too easy in life.
+For this situation to occur, the Old Souls* must be a somewhat naturally talented, high-achiever, someone who feels they’ve had everything a little too easy in life.
 They feel the need to pay it forward, to give people a chance because they feel their good position is mainly due to good luck.
 They must hold somewhat of an idealistic view of people’s equality and wish to prove themselves to be an open-minded, good individual, who will help the underdog to positions where they wouldn’t otherwise reach.

 Elevation of status and formation of new identity